samlam369/Kobo-Crawler/README.md

 - A `Jenkinsfile` is included in the repository as a starting point for pipeline configuration.
 - Ensure the Jenkins execution environment has Node.js, npm, and Google Chrome installed.
 - Consider using the `LOAD_IMAGES=false` environment variable in Jenkins jobs for efficiency.

+## License

+This project is licensed under the ISC License.
+See the [LICENSE](./LICENSE) file for details.